wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 - Payment initiation request
 - Payment submission request

+Idempotency validation for payment initiation requests is handled by the WSO2 Open Banking solution.

-In the core banking system, the required validations should be performed and then the response will be built according to the Open Banking Payments specification.
+Idempotency validation for payment submission requests should be handled in the core banking system.
+The required validations should be performed and then the response will be built according to the Open Banking Payments specification.

 ## Confirmation of Funds API